How Can You Tell If Your Grant Proposal Is Any Good?

 November 20, 2019

-After you finish writing your grant proposal, is there any way to know if it is any good?
+After you finish writing your grant proposal, is there any way to tell if it's good?

-Someone emailed this question to us recently, and we imagine others have wondered this as well.
-If your grant proposal receives funding, that’s obviously a sign that you did a good job, but is there any way to know before you submit your proposal if it’s any good?
+Someone emailed this question to us recently, and we imagine others have wondered the same.
+If your grant proposal receives funding, that’s obviously a sign that you did a good job.
+But is there any way to know before you submit your proposal whether it’s any good?

 While there’s no way you can determine with 100% certainty that your proposal will be funded, there are several things you can do to make sure your proposal complies with the solicitation guidelines and is as responsive as you can make it.
 No proposal is perfect.
 However, if you follow the five strategies outlined below, you should end up with a submission-worthy proposal.